kevinxpfeiffer/stock-report/README.md

 ![Logo StockReport](https://github.com/pfeiffer-dev/stock-report/blob/main/stock_report/resources/logo.png?raw=true "Logo Stock Report")

-**StockReport is a Phyton program that allows you to simply create an automated PDF report about a stock.**
+**StockReport is a Python program that allows you to simply create an automated PDF report about a stock.**

 ---